Superboy

 alternate version of Jonathan Kent named Jon-El wears a costume based on the

-Superboy clone from the
+Superboy design from the

 "Reign of the Supermen!"